-My cell phone bill is now the cheapest it has been since I got my first mobile device more than 15 years ago.
+My wireless bill is now the cheapest it has been since I got my first cell phone more than 15 years ago.

-For the past month, I’ve tested out Comcast’s Xfinity Mobile, a new cell phone service from the cable and internet giant that’s designed to help you save money.
+For the past year, I’ve tested out Comcast’s Xfinity Mobile, a cell phone service from the cable and internet giant that’s designed to help you save money.

-Here’s a snapshot of the billing details on the last day of my current cycle:
+Here’s a snapshot of the billing details on the last day of my first cycle:

 How did I manage to lower my monthly cell phone bill to just $12 before taxes and fees?
 It was surprisingly simple.
 And there’s even a way for light data users to pay $0!